 June 1 – The Month of Marriage and the Carnal Kalends of Carna

-June is the month of Juno, the goddess of women, marriage, and women’s health.
+The month of June is named after Juno, the ancient Roman goddess of women, marriage, and women’s health.
 Most weddings in ancient Rome took place in June to honor Juno.
 Even today, there is a tradition of “June weddings”.
-The poet Ovid states that… Read More ›
+The… Read More ›